zenyyxz/Bare-Metal-SAT/README.md

 # THEAROM: A Very Fast, Very Nerdy SAT Solver

-So, my girlfriend dared me to build a theorem prover from scratch.
+I built a theorem prover from scratch.
 No libraries, no shortcuts, just me and the compiler.
 This is the result: **THEAROM**.

 It started as a simple DPLL solver (which was... fine), but then I hit the Pigeonhole Principle ($P(10, 9)$) and it took 12 seconds.
 I couldn't have that.
 So I went back into the zone, ripped out the recursion, and rebuilt it into a full-blown **CDCL (Conflict-Driven Clause Learning)** engine.